 The physical world is composed of combinations of various subatomic or fundamental particles.
 These are the smallest building blocks of matter.
 All matter except dark matter is made of molecules, which are themselves made of atoms.
-The atoms are the smallest constituents of ordinary matter, which can be divided without the release of electrically charged particles.
+The atoms are the smallest constituents of ordinary matter, which can be divided without releasing electrically charged particles.
 The atoms consist of two parts.
 An atomic nucleus and an electron cloud.
 The electrons are spinning around the atomic nucleus.
-The nucleus itself is generally made of protons and neutrons but even these are composite objects.
+The nucleus itself is generally made of protons and neutrons, but even these are composite objects.
 Inside the protons and neutrons, we find the quarks.

 See also: Atomic and Nuclear Physics

 Every solid, liquid, gas, and plasma is composed of neutral or ionized atoms.
 The chemical properties of the atom are determined by the number of protons, in fact, by the number and arrangement of electrons.
 The configuration of these electrons follows the principles of quantum mechanics.
 The number of electrons in each element’s electron shells, particularly the outermost valence shell, is the primary factor determining its chemical bonding behavior.
 In the periodic table, the elements are listed in order of increasing atomic number Z.

 The total number of protons in the nucleus of an atom is called the atomic number (or the proton number) of the atom and is given the symbol Z. The number of electrons in an electrically-neutral atom is the same as the number of protons in the nucleus.
 Therefore, the total electrical charge of the nucleus is +Ze, where e (elementary charge) equals 1,602 x 10-19coulombs.
 Each electron is influenced by the electric fields produced by the positive nuclear charge and the other (Z – 1) negative electrons in the atom.